Khaing Thu Kha

-Early life and background
+Career

-Khaing Thu Kha was born on 13 May 1970 in Rakhine State, Myanmar.
-Little is publicly known about his early life before joining the armed resistance, but he became involved in political and military activities in his early 20s.
-His commitment to the Rakhine Nationalist Party cause led him to join the Arakan Army (Provisional), a precursor to the current Arakan Army, on January 8, 1991.
-This formation was initially headquartered in the territories controlled by the Karen National Union (KNU) in Karen State.
-During this period, Khaing Thu Kha, along with other recruits, sought to establish a foothold in Rakhine State.
+Due to his support for the Rakhine Nationalist Party, he joined the Arakan Army (Provisional) on January 8, 1991.
+The group was a precursor to the current Arakan Army and was first based in areas controlled by the Karen National Union (KNU) in Karen State.
+Over the next decades, it sought to establish a foothold in Rakhine State.

 However, his efforts faced numerous challenges.
 In 1991 and 1992, he attempted to cross into Rakhine State via Bangladesh but was arrested by Bangladeshi authorities.
 In his first arrest, he was detained for two months and ten days.
 Following his second arrest, he was convicted on weapons charges and sentenced to five years in prison.